aspnetboilerplate/aspnetboilerplate/doc/WebSite/Entity-History.md

 **entity change id**, **property name**, **property type name**, **new value** and the **original value**.

-The entity changes are grouped in a change set for each SaveChanges call.
+The entity changes are grouped in a Change Set for each SaveChanges call.

-The saved fields for an entity change set are: Related **tenant id**, changer **user id**, **creation time**, **reason**, the client's **IP address**, the client's **computer name** and the **browser info** (if entities are changed in a web request).
+The saved fields for an entity Change Set are: Related **tenant id**, changer **user id**, **creation time**, **reason**, the client's **IP address**, the client's **computer name** and the **browser info** (if entities are changed in a web request).